arghyan/mbd_2d/README.md

             1f.
 Amirouche's approach, q1 from inertial x axis, q2 from pendulum 1 axis - dbp_mbd2

+            1g.
+Lagrange's equations, use of lambify to get numerical equations, use of odeint of scipy and plotting using matplotlib

+             1h & 1i.
+The ode of 1g integrated using ode45 of octave

             Youtube link for Amirouche approach - https://youtu.be/bxrilrDBvZw?list=PLboiG5KX48xiiuED1r5YcBWlwjZDw6fOL